diglink/Fallenstedt.github.io/readme.md

 1. Upon Cloning, run `bundle install && jekyll s`

-2. If you are using Are you using Bundler to manage gems?
+2. Are you using Bundler to manage gems?
 Then you have to run:
-`bundle exec jekyll s`
+`bundle exec jekyll s`.
+Otherwise `jekyll s` will suffice.

-3. Navigate to locahost:4000;
+3. Navigate to `locahost:4000`;